 If you’re visiting Madagascar for the first time, mystical Andasibe will inevitably pop-up on your itinerary.
-A stone’s throw from both Antananarivo and Tamatave, Andasibe is the gateway to Madagascar’s lush montane-forest and your best opportunity to see (and hear!) the haunting indri-indri, Madagascar’s largest lemur!
-The area hosts a great many parks and activities, and with accommodation to suit all budgets, it’s a great weekend destination for any traveler!
-Need help planning your perfect weekend getaway?
-Here is the perfect itinerary to get you started!
+A stone’s throw from both Antananarivo and Tamatave, Andasibe is the gateway to Madagascar’s lush montane-forest and your best opportunity to see (and hear!) the haunting indri-indri.
+The area hosts tons of activities activities, and with accommodation to suit all budgets, it’s the perfect weekend destination for any traveler.

 Packing for India can be daunting especially if it’s your first visit.
 Before our first big Indian adventure, I spent days sifting through online packing-lists, one telling you to pack light and the next listing everything under the sun.
 So what do you ACTUALLY need for India?